Amber Winick's professional practice centers around design, birth, and the early years.

 As an undergraduate at Sarah Lawrence College, she studied child development and cultural anthropology.
 At the Bard Graduate Center, she earned a Master’s in design history and material culture.

-Amber has trained in advance dance/movement psychotherapy for children and caregivers with Dr. Suzi Tortora, RIE®, the Anna Freud Center, Sarah Lawrence College’s Early Childhood Center and she has done extensive research into the life and work of Emmi Pikler and Lóczy, all of which inform the way she works.
+Amber has also trained in advance dance/movement psychotherapy for children and caregivers with Dr. Suzi Tortora, RIE®, the Anna Freud Center, Sarah Lawrence College’s Early Childhood Center and she has done extensive research into the life and work of Emmi Pikler and Lóczy, all of which inform the way she works.
+She is currently working toward therapeutic licensure in the state of New York.

 She also has three children of her own and is grateful to have a deep and personal connection to her work.